 If you’ve read our post about creating your customer journey map, you know just how much the buying process has changed over the last decade and thus, the importance of tracking what’s happening at each touchpoint.
 Consumers today flock to organizations that offer faster service, more personalized care, and experiences that extend long past the purchase.
 They embrace brands that provide timely, helpful messages in the right place at just the right time.
 Although a customer journey map can help you understand how and when to deliver that content, it’s customer journey analytics that tells you how well messages are received and where growth opportunities lie.

 As you can imagine, the insights gleaned from this type of analysis are powerful.
 It’s perhaps for this reason that customer journey analytics has made its way onto on the Gartner Hype Cycle and continues to climb toward the peak of inflated expectations.

 It’s estimated that we’re still 5-10 years out from customer journey analytics reaching the plateau of productivity.
 Yet, now’s the time to start getting your hands dirty analyzing available data about your customer.
 It’s in this data that opportunities await.
 But data in itself is overwhelming at best, which causes many people to just skim the surface of what’s available, thus failing to gain deep insights.

 If you’re still stuck looking at traditional analytics, you’re missing a critical piece of information.
 And if you’re just skimming the surface, you’re missing out on substantial growth opportunities.

 What Traditional Analytics Look Like and Why They’re Failing You

-Traditional analytics tend only to scratch the surface of your buyer’s true behavior and motivations.
+Traditional analytics tend to only scratch the surface of your buyer’s true behavior and motivations.
 Examples of traditional analytics include:

-- Unique email addresses from people opting in for your freebie;
+- Unique email addresses from people opting in for your freebie

 - Unique visitors to your website